Leveraging Electronic Ecosystems in Photonics

 As soon as photonics can achieve these larger production volumes, it can reach price points and improvements in quality and yield closer to those of electronics.
 When we show the market that photonics can be as easy to use as electronics, that will trigger a revolution in its worldwide use.

-This vision is one of our guiding lights at EFFECT Photonics, where we aim to develop optical systems that can have an impact all over the world in many different applications.
+This vision is one of our guiding lights at EFFECT Photonics, where we aim to develop optical systems that can impact the world in many different applications.